Skip to main content

 A.R.S. § 14-7431(F)

-The notice must include the trustee's name and address, a contact person, a description of the proposed action with reasons, the deadline for objections (at least thirty days), and the date the action may be taken.
+The notice must include the trustee's name and address, a contact person, and a description of the proposed action with reasons.
+The deadline for objections must be at least thirty days after mailing.
+Some trustees allow up to 60 days for more complex matters.
 The trustee can send the notice by certified, registered, or ordinary first-class mail.

 What Happens When a Beneficiary Objects